aselvan/scripts/README.md

 While many of these can run standalone, I started requiring common functions located in util/logger.sh & util/functions.sh as includes.
 So the best way to use them is to clone the entire repository instead of cherry picking one or more scripts.
 You can clone the repo exactly as shown (option#1) below or set environment variable SCRIPTS_GITHUB (option#2) to point to where you cloned.
 Enjoy!

 - Clone to your HOME directory like so $HOME/src/scripts.github (or)
-- Clone to ther directory as long as you set a bash env variable SCRIPTS_GITHUB to point to the toplevel directory
+- Clone to any other directory as long as you set a bash env variable SCRIPTS_GITHUB to point to the toplevel directory

 ### Toplevel directories